lwmqn/shepherd/README.md

 ***********************************************
 <a name="API_observeReq"></a>
 ### qnode.observeReq(path[, opt][, callback])
 Start observing a _Resource_ on the remote qnode.
-Please listen to event `'ind'` with indication type `'devNotify'` to get the reports.
+Please listen to event `'ind'` with type of `'devNotify'` to get the reports.

 **Arguments:**